 If you’re headed to Nairobi and have a passion for African wildlife, you’ll want to make time for a visit to the capital’s famous Giraffe Centre.
-Officially known as the African Fund for Endangered Wildlife (AFEW), the center is undoubtedly one of Nairobi’s best-loved attractions.
+Founded and run by the African Fund for Endangered Wildlife (AFEW), the center is undoubtedly one of Nairobi’s best-loved attractions.
 Originally set up as a breeding program for the endangered Rothschild’s giraffe, the center offers visitors the opportunity to get up close and personal with these magnificent creatures.

-Also known as the Baringo or Ugandan giraffe, the Rothschild’s giraffe is easily identified from other subspecies by the fact that it has no markings below the knee.
+Also known as the Baringo or Ugandan giraffe, the Rothschild’s giraffe is easily identified from other subspecies by the fact that it has no markings below the knee and its spots are varied in shape and are composed of two tones.
 In the wild, they are found only in Kenya and Uganda, with the best places for potential sightings including Lake Nakuru National Park and Murchison Falls National Park.
 However, with numbers in the wild still so low, the Giraffe Centre remains your best bet for a close encounter.

-The Giraffe Centre started life in 1979, when it was founded as a breeding program for Rothschild’s giraffes by Jock Leslie-Melville, the Kenyan grandson of a Scottish Earl.
-Along with his wife, Betty, Leslie-Melville decided to remedy the decline of the subspecies, which had been driven to the brink of extinction by habitat loss in western Kenya.
-In 1979, it was estimated that there were only 130 Rothschild’s giraffes remaining in the wild.
+The Giraffe Centre started life in 1979, when it was founded as a breeding program for Rothschild’s giraffes by Jock Leslie-Melville, the Kenyan grandson of a Scottish Earl and his wife, Betty.
+The Leslie-Melvilles decided to remedy the decline of the subspecies, which had been driven to the brink of extinction by habitat loss in western Kenya.
+In 1979, it was estimated that there were only 130 Rothschild’s giraffes remaining in the wild there.

-In 1983, Leslie-Melville completed work on an environmental education and visitor’s center, which was opened to the general public for the first time later that same year.
+In 1983, the Leslie-Melvilles completed work on an environmental education and visitor’s center, which was opened to the general public for the first time later that same year.
 Through this new initiative, the center’s founders hoped to spread awareness of the subspecies’ plight to a much wider audience.

 Mission & Vision